 The game is most fun and instructive for everyone when it is a challenge.
 The closer the ending score the more fun and learning experience the game.
 With the right management strategies, an otherwise lopsided, boring game can be managed to be close, and without asking players to hold back.
 The coach needs to keep all players engaged, and the coach of a strong team needs to raise the challenge higher for scoring a goal than just simply, scoring a goal.
 Strategies for accomplishing this are offered below.

 A blowout is defined as 5 goal differential.
-A blowout is unacceptable and is a failure of the coaches and referees to manage the game to a closer score.
 Of course, a 4 goal differential is not great either.
 Some games become really difficult to manage to a closer score and requires the collaboration of both coaches and referees.
-Of course, a game that might appear to be a blowout in the u7/u8/u9 divisions might not be, because the scores from both fields are added.
-The coaches in these divisions should be conscious of the two fields, and watch for imbalance on each of the fields.
+Of course, a game that might appear to be a blowout in the u8 division might not be, because the scores from both min-fields are added.
+The coaches in these divisions should be conscious of the two fields, and watch for imbalance on each of the two fields.

 If you have a weaker or stronger than average team, touch base with your upcoming opposing coach before game day.
 Give a heads-up so that both coaches can prepare for the possibility of dealing with the issue at the game.

-Recognize the disparity early: The sooner you recognize the disparity in the teams' level of play, the sooner you can start taking steps that will encourage everyone.
-It is best if you can be subtle about controlling your score rather than having the opposing coach have to deal with the demoralizing thinking by his players that your team is holding back.
+Recognize the disparity early in the game if you are the strong team: The sooner you recognize the disparity in the teams' level of play, the sooner you can start taking steps that will encourage everyone.
+It is best if you can be subtle about controlling your score rather than having the opposing coach have to deal with the demoralizing issue that your team is holding back.
 The weaker team should understand that the level of difficulty for scoring is being raised for the other team, not that they are holding back.